-On road trips, that big yellow arrow is a welcome site around lunch time.
-Out west, In-n-Out Burger has become the spot for grabbing a bite while running errands or for pit stops on long highway stretches.
+Updated January 2023!
+On road trips out west, that big yellow arrow is a welcome site around lunch time.
+In-n-Out Burger has become the spot for grabbing a bite while running errands or for pit stops on long highway stretches.
 And it isn’t because they have a wildly creative menu.
 In fact, they pretty much make one thing, hamburgers with fries.
 But they do it quite well.

 Dairy-Free Menu Guide for In-n-Out Burger with Allergen Notes

-Additional Allergen Notes: In-n-Out Burger does not use peanuts, treenuts, sesame, shellfish, or fish in their restaurants.
+Other Allergen & Dietary Notes: In-n-Out Burger does not use peanuts, tree nuts, sesame, shellfish, or fish in their restaurants.
 Egg-free guests should skip the spread (order Ketchup & Mustard instead), and Soy-Free guests should skip the spread and order Protein-Style.
 The buns contain soy.
 All items listed below are made without wheat, except the buns.
 Order protein-style burgers for gluten-free needs.
 We have also noted which items are vegan, which is pretty much the French fries with ketchup.

 - Double Double Burger (no cheese)

 Not-So-Secret Menu Options:

 - Double Meat: Order this instead of the Double Double to add an extra hamburger patty to your regular (no cheese) burger.

 - Protein Style (Gluten-Free): Place this order if you want your burger in a lettuce wrap instead of a bun.
 Their bun is dairy-free (but does contain wheat) and is not buttered.